-8 March 2013, will see the launch of a new online resource exploring the UK’s first national Women’s Liberation Movement oral history archive.
+8 March 2013 saw the launch of a new online resource exploring the UK’s first national Women’s Liberation Movement oral history archive.

-International Women’s Day, 8 March 2013, will see the launch of a new online resource exploring the UK’s first national Women’s Liberation Movement oral history archive.
+International Women’s Day, 8 March 2013, saw the launch of a new online resource exploring the UK’s first national Women’s Liberation Movement oral history archive.